SachinDangayach/TSAI_EVA5/session9/README.md

 **B. Results**

 1. Parameters: 11,173,962
-2. Best Training Accuracy in 25 epochs: 95.87%
+2. Best Training Accuracy in 25 epochs: 96.51%
-3. Best Test Accuracy in 25 epochs: 87.66%
+3. Best Test Accuracy in 25 epochs: 87.96%
 4. Total RF reached: 76*76 at the end of Conv block 4

 **C. Analysis**

 I have implemented Albumentations transforms for normalization ( by finding norm and std values for entire dataset ), Horizontal flip, Vertical flip, Rotations.
-This acts as a regularizer and now the model is not overfitting as earlier.
+This acts as a regularizer and now the model is not overfitting as much as it was earlier.
+I have also implemented the grad cam functionality and results are displayed for few of the images